-Promotores de Salud Mental Program is an outreach program that addresses the need of the County's diverse Latino Community.
+Promotores de Salud Mental Program is an outreach program that addresses the need of the county's diverse Latino Community.
 Program implementation began in July 2011.
-During fiscal year 2012-2013, Promotores de Salud Mental provided a total of 1,839 mental health education and/or modular presentations.
-Across the three types of formats 50% were mental health education presentations, 42% were modular presentations, and 7% were participation in health fairs/public events.
+During fiscal year 2012/2013, Promotores de Salud Mental provided a total of 1,839 mental health education and/or modular presentations.
+Across the three types of formats 51% were mental health education presentations, 42% were modular presentations, and 7% were participation in health fairs/public events.

-A total of 18,668 Riverside County residents attended either a mental health education, modular presentation and, community events.
+A total of 18,668 Riverside County residents attended either a mental health education modular presentation or community event.

-- Educational Presentations: Promotores de Salud has reached 7,746 community members in the County of Riverside. - Modular Presentations: Promoters de Salud has reached 7,364 community members.
-Promotores de Salud scheduled and delivered presentations to groups, families, or individuals on specific mental health topics. - Outreach: Promotores de Salud conducted targeted outreach to Spanish-speaking members of the Latino community by going door-to-door and setting up information tables in 97 apartment complexes and public shopping centers. - Door to Door Planned Events: Coordinate strategically, culturally, and linguistically competent to provide and distribute information - Tabling: Coordinate strategically, culturally, and linguistically competent to provide distribute information in community local small business. - Health Fairs: Participation in local community events with several agencies and venders to provide and distribute information.
+- Educational Presentations: Promotores de Salud has reached 7,746 community members in the county of Riverside. - Modular Presentations: Promoters de Salud has reached 7,364 community members.
+Promotores de Salud scheduled and delivered presentations to groups, families, or individuals on specific mental health topics.

+- Outreach: Promotores de Salud conducted targeted outreach to Spanish-speaking members of the Latino community by going door-to-door and setting up information tables in 97 apartment complexes and public shopping centers. - Door to Door Planned Events: Coordinated strategically, culturally, and linguistically competent activities to provide and distribute information. - Tabling: Coordinated strategically, culturally, and linguistically competent venues to distribute information in local community small businesses. - Health Fairs: Participated in local community events with several agencies and venders to provide and distribute information.
 Through the health fairs, specific contacts were made with 3,558 community members.